flame-engine/flame/doc/tutorials/klondike/step5.md

 As it stands, there is no easy way to finish the Klondike Tutorial game and start another, even if you have won.
 We can only close the app and start it again.
 And there is no "reward" for winning.

+There are various ways to tackle this, depending on the simplicity or complexity of your game and on how long the `onLoad()` function is likely to take.
+They can range from writing your own GameWidget, to doing a few simple re-initilizations in your Game class (i.e. KlondikeGame in this case).

+In the GameWidget path you would supply the Game with a VoidCallback function parameter named `reset` or `restart`.
+When the callback is invoked, it would use the Flutter conventions of a `StatefulWidget` (e.g. `setState(() {});`) to force the widget to be rebuilt and replaced, thus eleasing all references to the current Game instance, itst state and all of its memory.
+There could also be Flutter code to run a menu or other startup screen.

+Re-initialization should be undertaken only if the operations involved are few and simple.
+Otherwise coding errors could lead to subtle problems, memory leaks and crashes in your code.
+Re-initialization may be the easiest way to go in Klondike (as it is in the Ember Tutorial).
+Basically, we must clear all the card references out of all the `Pile`s and then re-shufle (or not) and re-deal, possibly changing from Klondike Draw 3 to Klondike Draw 1 or vice-versa.

 ------------???